 "Do that again and you'll pull back a stump."Pointing at people is rude.
 So is poking them.
 So is poking them repeatedly for no reason when you already have their attention.
 Will you please quit doing that already?!
 Sheesh, what's wrong with you, anyway?
 In games that have units vocally acknowledge when you select them, clicking too often can make them annoyed/sarcastic.
-Originated with Warcraft: Orcs and Humans (the Trope Maker and Trope Namer) and became a standard feature of all Blizzard Entertainment's games, and has since spread to other companies.
-Now, it is almost considered a mandatory feature for any Real-Time Strategy game.
+Although a few games had used this trope earlier, Blizzard Entertainment is best known for using it in Warcraft: Orcs and Humans (the Trope Namer) and making it a standard feature of all their games; it has since spread to other companies and is now almost considered a mandatory feature for any Real-Time Strategy game.
 Breaking the Fourth Wall is optional, but usually adds to the fun.
 This is not strictly limited to mouse-clicking, but any repeated action (such as talking to a character) where the programmers thought to include an annoyed or comical reaction.
 For more general examples not related to multiple clicks/conversations, see What the Hell, Player?
 See Torment by Annoyance for a similar trope not related to Video Games.

 — Alleria Windrunner, Warcraft II: Beyond the Dark Portal

 - Blizzard Entertainment, after codifying this, raised it to an art form.
 Starcraft and all Warcraft games (including World of Warcraft) have characters getting angry, doing comedy routines, or just providing additional insight into their characters.
 The Trope Namer is the original Warcraft orc's "Stop poking me!"